This blog is Part 1 of our blog series, “Data on the Edge.”

 AT&T is already touting their 5G capabilities and Verizon is touting itself as "first to 5G,” with deployments currently underway in select markets.
 That said, it should be noted that the capital investment needed will likely be cost-prohibitive for many smaller Internet Service Providers (ISPs) who don’t have the deep pockets and resources of an AT&T. These ISPs will need to make the business case internally for needed improvements (and funding) and, in many instances, await data on adoption rates before they can justify the investment.

 There is a significant cost to moving thousands of terabytes of data over long distances.
 By processing data closer to end users, enterprises can reduce bandwidth usage and costs while ensuring that applications can be accessed efficiently and securely at remote locations.
 Successful movement to the edge requires smart, prompt decisions about which data needs to be processed at the edge, which data can be dropped and which data should be sent back to the core data center for analytics, archive and storage.

 With reports that over 80% of traditional data center deployments will be shuttered by 2025 and their workloads moved closer to the edge, businesses need to make plans now about where to process their data, where edge comes into play and any potential need for fog computing.

 Smart decisions made today can impact your business for years to come.
 But don’t go it alone.
 Seek qualified partners to help you create a working strategy—sooner rather than later.

 Contact Flexential today for assistance in developing a working edge strategy.
 You can reach us online or at 888-552-FLEX.

-This is Part 1 of our two-part blog series “Data on the Edge.”
+This is Part 1 of our blog series “Data on the Edge.”
 Be sure to read Part 2, “7 Components of an Edge Strategy.”